yangasdumo/buhles-salon/README.md

 `makeBooking` |  Allow a client to make a booking - a booking require a clientId, serviceId, date & a time.
 Only 2 bookings max for a serviceId in a given timeslot & date combination is allowed.
 Ensure a stylist can't be double booked for the the same date & time combination.
-`findAllBookings(data)` |  Find all the bookings that were made for a given date `findClientBookings(clientId)`  |  Find all the bookings for a client - use clientId as lookup `findStylistsForTreatment(treatmentId)` | Return all the stylists that ever given this treatment, the booking table id central to this function.
+`findAllBookings(data)` |  Find all the bookings that were made for a given date `findClientBookings(clientId)`  |  Find all the bookings for a client - use clientId as lookup `findStylistsForTreatment(treatmentId)` | Find all the stylists that ever given this treatment, the booking table is central to this function.
 `findAllBookings({date, time})` |   Find all the booking made for a specific date & time combination - if only date or time is specified query for only date or time which ever one is specified.
 If both is specified query for both if no variables are specified return all bookings
 `totalIncomeForDay(date)` | find the total income for the day specified.
 `mostValuebleClient()` | find the client that spend the most money at the salon so far